docjyJ/aio-stalwart/README.md

 1. Stop the stalwart-mail container: `docker stop nextcloud-aio-stalwart`
 2. Check the data version is in `0.7.0`: `docker run --rm -v nextcloud_aio_stalwart:/opt/stalwart-mail --entrypoint /bin/cat stalwartlabs/mail-server:v0.7.3 /opt/stalwart-mail/aio.lock`
 3. **You must export your data before upgrading.** Use stalwart version `0.7.3` and follow steps [Create Backup in 0.x.x](#create-backup-in-0xx).
-4. *Now you can do a backup in AIO interface if you haven't done it yet.*
+4. *Now you can do a backup in All-In-One interface if you haven't done it yet.*
 5. After exporting, import your data by using stalwart version `0.8.0` and follow steps [Restore Backup in 0.x.x](#restore-backup-in-0xx).
 6. Finally, enable the new data version by running the following command: `docker run --rm -v nextcloud_aio_stalwart:/opt/stalwart-mail --entrypoint /bin/sed stalwartlabs/mail-server:v0.8.0 -i 's/^0.7.0$/0.8.0/g' /opt/stalwart-mail/aio.lock`

-Now go inside your AIO panel and restart and upgrade your container.
+Now go inside your All-In-One panel and restart and upgrade your container.